USGS-R/training-curriculum/content/intro-curriculum/D_Explore.md

 2. Create a discharge histogram.
 Explore different values for the argument `breaks`.

 3. Create a boxplot that compares flows by flow approval codes.
 If it is difficult to interpret the boxplot, try logging the flow.
-Are higher flows in this dataset more error prone (`Flow_Inst_Cd='X'`)?
+Are higher flows in this dataset more error prone (`Flow_Cd='X'`)?